cucumber/cucumber-ruby/CONTRIBUTING.md

 with the code, you can join us on [Slack][community-slack].
 You will find there a lot of contributors.

-Full-time mainteners are also available.
+Full-time maintainers are also available.
 We would be please to have 1:1 pairing sessions to help you getting started.
 Look for
 [Matt Wynne](https://cucumberbdd.slack.com/team/U590XDLF3) or
 [Aurélien Reeves](https://cucumberbdd.slack.com/team/U011BB95MC7) on